Batman (TV series): Episode format

-As head scriptwriter, Lorenzo Semple wrote four episodes himself and established a series of "Bat-rules" for the freelance writers working under him.
+As head scriptwriter, Lorenzo Semple wrote four episodes himself and established a series of "Bat Rules" for the freelance writers working under him.
 The show's campiness was played up in elements, including the design of the villains, dialogue and in signs appearing on various props.
 Batman would frequently reveal one of his many crime-fighting gadgets, which were usually given a ridiculous-sounding name, such as Shark Repellant Bat-Spray or Extra-Strong Bat-Knockout Gas.
 The series used a narrator (executive producer William Dozier, uncredited) who would end the cliffhanger episodes by intoning, "Tune in tomorrow – same Bat-time, same Bat-channel!"
 During the climactic fistfights in each episode, the punches and other impacts were punctuated by onomatopoeia (sound effects such as "POW!", "BAM!", "ZONK!") superimposed on the screen, as in comic-book fight scenes.

-A typical story begins with a villain's caper (stealing a fabulous treasure, kidnapping a prominent person, attempting to take over Gotham City, etc).
-At police headquarters, Commissioner Gordon and Chief O'Hara deduce the villain's identity, admit they're outclassed and gaze reverently at the Batphone.
+A typical story begins with a villain's nefarious caper (stealing a fabulous treasure, kidnapping a prominent person, attempting to take over Gotham City, etc.).
+At police headquarters, Commissioner Gordon and Chief O'Hara deduce the villain's identity, admit they're outclassed, and gaze reverently at the Batphone.
 At "stately Wayne Manor", Alfred (Wayne's butler) answers the Batphone and calls Bruce Wayne and Dick Grayson away from an oblivious Aunt Harriet with a humorously transparent excuse.
-Batman and Robin race the Batmobile to police headquarters and begin to work on the case.
-Batman and Robin locate the villain, lose in a brawl and are left alone in a ridiculously complex deathtrap.
+Batman and Robin race the Batmobile to police headquarters and begin to work on the case, usually insisting on doing it alone.
+Batman and Robin locate the villain, lose in a brawl, and are left alone in a ridiculously complex deathtrap.
 The episode ends in a cliffhanger.
 The next episode resolves the cliffhanger in a comically improbable fashion.
-The same general plot pattern of investigation and confrontation repeats until another major brawl that defeats the villain.
+The same general plot pattern of investigation and confrontation repeats until another major brawl (accented by onscreen onomatopoeic words) that defeats the villain.
+Scene transitions in the show were accompanied by a Batman logo appearing over a rapidly-spinning background along with an iconic stinger.
+Episodes also frequently featured "Window Cameos", in which Batman and Robin are shown climbing up the side of a building by rope, and a guest celebrity appears out of a nearby window of the building and makes a joke or aside.

 Cancellation

-Near the end of the third season, ratings had dropped significantly, and ABC cancelled the show.
+Near the end of the third season, ratings had dropped significantly, and ABC canceled the show.
 NBC agreed to take over the series, but before it could do so, it was discovered that hundreds of thousands of dollars' worth of Batman sets had been destroyed.
 Rather than rebuild the sets, NBC dropped the project.
-Reruns of the series have been seen on a regular basis in the United States.
-They are currently shown on the classic TV networks TeleXitos, weekdays dubbed in Spanish, as well as Saturday mornings on IFC.
-As of 2022, the series can be found on the streaming app Tubi.
-It also appears Saturday nights on most MeTV stations in the U.S.A.